 By Eric J. Brown

-Rev. Eric J. Brown is pastor of Trinity Lutheran Church in Herscher, IL.
+Rev. Eric J. Brown is the pastor of Trinity Lutheran Church in Herscher, Illinois.

-This article was originally published in August 2017 on the Higher Things website.
+This article was originally published on the Higher Things website in April 2017.